olatunji-amusa/CS151_Spring2025/README.md

 - Click the "Code" button and copy the URL under "Local" to clone the repository to your local machine.
 - If you are using GitHub Codespaces, click the "Code" button and select "Create codespace on main."

-## Cloning Your Repository
+## Cloning Your Repository to Your Local Machine (Skip if using GitHub Codespaces)
 First time only.
 - Open the terminal on your local machine.
-- Go to the directory where you want to clone the repository.
+- Go to the directory where you would to place the repository.
 - Run the following commands:
 ```sh
 git clone <repository-url>